daffa-pradana/merck-shipment--web-app/README.md

 - JS Library - Chart.js
 - DBMS - MySQL

 This web made with PHP Native, which made the code is a little bit hard to develop in the<br>future.
-The developer of this web suggest to made this source code implemented into PHP<br>framework such as Laravel or etc.
+The developer of this web suggest to made this source code implemented into PHP<br>framework such as Laravel or Code Igniter.

 ## Release History